officialnthompson/LandingPageDesign/README.md

 # LandingPageDesign
 A Landing Page Design for Pepsi.
-Thispage was made using mostly HTML, CSS &amp; some JavaScript.
+This page was made using mostly HTML, CSS and some JavaScript.